depop/popget/README.rst

 A simple no-bells-and-whistles REST-API client.

-We use this for service--to-service requests in our heterogenous microservices environment.
+We use this for service-to-service requests in our heterogenous microservices environment.

 Usage